- An intoxicated guest is refused service.

 Everyone in your establishment should be trained to keep an eye on aggressive, obnoxious or agitated guests.

-Your liquor sales licence notes the number of people who are permitted to be in your establishment at any given time.
+Your Liquor Sales Licence states the number of people who are permitted to be in your establishment at any given time.
 This number includes both staff and guests.
 If you exceed that number, you risk being charged with an offence and putting the public in danger.

 You can prevent overcrowding by:

-- Develop a good working relationship with liquor inspectors and police officers
+- Developing a good working relationship with liquor inspectors and police officers.

-It is your responsibility to give on-duty liquor inspectors and police officers your full cooperation at all times when they arrive at your premises.
+It is your responsibility to give on-duty Compliance Officials (formerly “Inspectors”) and police officers your full cooperation at all times when they arrive at your premises.
 Keep in mind that they can provide you with valuable advice and, if a situation occurs, you can feel comfortable calling them for help.

-Make sure staff are familiar with what is acceptable ID for your establishment:
+Make sure staff are familiar with what is an acceptable form of I.D.:

-- share examples of fake IDs at pre-shift or staff meetings
+- Review examples of possible fake I.D.’s at pre-shift or staff meetings.

 Consider following a “staggered closing” process.